Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

-## File Comparison - Working with Diff and Patch commands
+## File Comparison: A Practical Exploration of diff, patch, and Git Commands

 ## Abstract